Archetypes

 - Vikemon (BY)

 A deck that combines stripping sources, bouncing, security management, and <De-Evolve> to create a pretty decent control package.
 Plus, it also has <Ice Clad>, causing its DP to effectively not matter when battling opponent Digimon on account of being a jogress deck with functionally unlimited sources.
+The big problem is that its low end has inconsistent colors, which functionally means you have to play as if you only have four jogress 5s.
+(Save us, Chitose!)

 - Cherubimon (GM)